 Database security is enforced by using the native Operating System and DBMS security mechanisms.
-For information on configuring databases, see the Operations Center 5.5 Server Configuration Guide.
+For information on configuring databases, see the Operations Center Server Configuration Guide.

-All other Operations Center server data (such as log data) and ORB data are secured by using the native operating system security mechanisms.
+All other Operations Center server data (such as log data) are secured by using the native operating system security mechanisms.
 For example, use native OS security permissions to limit the set of users given access to the directories where Operations Center is installed.